How to succeed as an Editor in Wordapp

 - The rules are not working in a way that allows the writer to write a great text

-- The instructions are not clear so that that it’ not clear how to write a great text
+- The instructions are not clear so that that it’s not clear how to write a great text

-When thinking about whether or not to approve a text, ask yourself this question: “Would you publish this text on your own site if you sold this product?”
+When thinking about whether or not to approve a text, ask yourself this question: “Would you publish this text on your own site?”
 If the answer is yes, approve the text and send it to the Publisher.

-We know you can do it, you wouldn’t be an editor if you didn’t have a high quality score.
+We know you can do it, you wouldn’t be an editor if you didn’t already have a high level.